These Vining Houseplants for Bathrooms are great for space with high humidity and warmth. They will look amazing near your tub or sink!

 Botanical Name: Chlorophytum comosum

 Spider plants enjoy a little humidity and can withstand low light.
-They grow fast and produce baby plants or spiderretes that dangle beautifully from hanging baskets in your bathroom.
+They grow fast and produce baby plants or spiderretes that dangle beautifully from hanging baskets.

 10. Asparagus Fern